open-power/hostboot/src/usr/hwas/common/README.md

 ## presentByAssoc

-This function examines each target in the memory hierarchy and
+This function examines each target in the memory hierarchy (in order to update HWAS functional state) and:
-- propagates functional state from parents to children;
+- propagates HWAS functional state from parents to children;
 - deconfigures parents if they have no functional children of a given type;
 - enforces special parent/child relationships not reflected in the normal hierarchy, such as that between OMIC and OMI targets.